 In the intro, I talk about how I’ve had a few breakthroughs as I’ve been digging down to the nitty gritty of storytelling structure and emotional resonance with my characters.
 It’s been so interesting!

-I also talk about the Patreon page for Create A Story You Love podcast/videos for listeners who feel like they are learning from the interviews and would like to support the show.
+I also talk about the Patreon page for Create A Story You Love podcast/videos for listeners who would like to support the show.

 As usual, I shared this weeks three books that I’ve found helpful in my own writing journey: The first two are by Nina Harrington called Head or Heart:Will Self-Publishing your Novel Make you Money?
 Or Cost You Money? and the other book, Keep Your Pants On!: How to Outline a Romance Novel When You Are An Intuitive Writer.
 Also if you’re a new writer and need help setting up your first author website, Rebecca Livermore’s book Blogger’s Quick Guide to Starting Your First WordPress Blog is easy to understand.